 Research on and with the Outcomes Framework and MARA

 There is much work to be done to develop the Outcomes Framework and MARA as assessment tools that have the highest levels of validity and reliability and are most useful for professionals and those who fund them.
-Contributions from DM therapists and researchers internationally are welcomed on all of these projects.
+Contributions from DM therapists, students and researchers internationally are welcomed on all of these projects.
 Contact Kim Dunphy, email@example.com to express your interest.

 The project currently has ethics clearance from the University of Melbourne (Number 1647380.3) that covers most of the topics below.